-It's thick, creamy, spreadable, and it can be used in sandwiches, hamburgers, french fries, or as a dressing in salads.
+It's perfectly spreadable and can be used in sandwiches, hamburgers, and wraps.

 Ingredients & Substitutions